Sunil Chhatrapal Kedar: Political career

 Sunil Kedar's political journey started when he was elected in 1992 as a Nagpur Zilla Parishad Member.
 In 1995 in the 9th Maharashtra Legislative Assembly he was elected independently from Saoner Assembly Constituency.
 In 1995 Kedar was a Minister of State for the ministries of Ministry of Power and Ministry of Transport.
 And in 1996 he also became Minister of State for the ministry of Ports.
 Again In 2004 in the 11th Maharashtra Legislative Assembly he was elected independently from Saoner assembly constituency.
 In 2009 in the 12th Maharashtra Legislative Assembly he was elected from Saoner assembly constituency as an Indian National Congress candidate.
 And again in 2014 in 13th Maharashtra Legislative Assembly he was elected from Saoner assembly constituency as an Indian National Congress candidate.

 In 2019 in the 14th Maharashtra Legislative Assembly he was elected from Saoner assembly constituency as an Indian national congress candidate and became cabinet minister of Maharashtra State.

-According to local news reporters and journalists Sunil Kedar is said Kingmaker or Masterstroke for Congress Party as he has a powerful hold in Nagpur Rural Area Politics be it Nagpur APMC Election, Gram Panchayat Elections, District Council (Zilla Parishad) Elections, Ramtek Lok Sabha Election 2024, and other Local Government Body Elections.
+According to several local news reporters and journalists Sunil Kedar is said Kingmaker or Masterstroke for Congress Party as he has a powerful hold in Nagpur Rural Area Politics be it Nagpur APMC Election, Gram Panchayat Elections, District Council (Zilla Parishad) Elections, Ramtek Lok Sabha Election 2024, and other Local Government Body Elections.

 Sunil Kedar was disqualified as an Member of Maharashtra Legislative Assembly on 24 December 2023 following his conviction and five-year imprisonment term by Nagpur High Court in connection with a 25 year-old-case related to financial irregularities in Nagpur District Central Co-operative Bank (NDCCB) Scam.